cardoso-leonardo/todo-list-app/README.md

 # todo-list-app
-### A simple To-Do list app to practice TableViewControllers and Core Data.
+### A simple To-Do list app to practice TableViewControllers, CoreData and RealmSwift.

 **Technologies used**:
 > iOS 16